opensovereigncloud/docs/docs/iaas/kubernetes/csi-driver.md

 - Resizes the volume in IronCore
 - Updates the filesystem if necessary
 - Returns the new size of the volume

-## Volume Snapshot

-The driver supports volume snapshots for backup and restore operations.

-**CreateSnapshot**

-- CreateSnapshot is called when a volume snapshot is requested
-- Creates a snapshot of the specified volume
-- Stores snapshot metadata
-- Returns a unique snapshot ID

-**DeleteSnapshot**

-- DeleteSnapshot is called when a snapshot needs to be deleted
-- Removes the snapshot from IronCore
-- Cleans up any associated resources
-- Ensures proper cleanup of snapshot data